How To Find Your Vocation, Do Work You Love, and Make A Difference

-Your Impact is at the intersection of your commercial Value and Your Alignment to making a difference in the world (or, equivalently, at the intersection of What you are good at, What you can be paid for, and What makes a difference in the world).
+Your Transformation is at the intersection of your commercial Value and Your Alignment to making a difference in the world (or, equivalently, at the intersection of What you are good at, What you can be paid for, and What makes a difference in the world).

 If you are delivering commercial value you are delivering value and making a difference for someone.

 If you align this with making a bigger difference in the world and doing something that is meaningful and matters in a wider sense, you are creating social impact as well as commercial value.
 The union of this commercial impact with making a difference in the world is what I am calling your Impact.

 But you can have impact – be great at something, add commercial value and get paid for it, and make a difference in the world – without loving what you are doing.
 If you hate that work, it’s not your vocation.
 So, to find your Vocation, combine your Impact with the What you love circle.